JodyPSmith/oop-game-project/README.md

 As a hint, note that the box of each enemy is defined by its `x` and `y` coordinates and the `ENEMY_WIDTH` and `ENEMY_HEIGHT` constants.
 There are similar variables for the player.

+// Define the player box, use the array function some() to go through the enemies array and check their cordinates

 ### 3. Let's do some refactoring!
 Look at the `Player` and `Enemy` classes and notice that their `render` methods are identical.
 This violates our sacred DRY principle.
 Let's fix it!